 Some breaker issues are obvious.
 If you cannot physically move the breaker arm to trip or turn on the breaker, then it needs to be replaced.
 Melted plastic, a burning smell, or broken casings are all clear signs that something is or has gone wrong and should be dealt with immediately.

 But you should also keep an eye out for other problems.
 If the breaker is in the on position but you still are not receiving power, if the breaker continually trips as soon as it is reset, or if the breaker box feels extremely warm you should immediately consult an electrician to find the fault and repair it.

 Reasons to Upgrade or Install New Circuits

 Most problems with your electrical panel don’t warrant a complete replacement.
-But sometimes an upgrade to a new panel, or a needed installation for a new circuit are necessary.
+But sometimes an upgrade to a new panel or a needed installation for a new circuit is necessary.
 If you plan to add new high load devices, are upgrading to a more powerful central heating unit, or are building an addition to your home you might need to install a brand new electrical circuit.
 Higher power demands sometimes require a new circuit to split the load, preventing an overload.

-You may also need a brand new circuit breaker depending the type you currently have installed.
+You may also need a brand new circuit breaker depending on the type you currently have installed.
 Federal Pacific circuit breakers were installed in many homes from the 50s through the 90s.
 These panels are, unfortunately, prone to failure and dangerous electrical fires.
 If your home is still using one of these outdated electrical panels, it’s time for a replacement.

-Whether you need a new panel installed, want an upgrade to a more powerful circuit system, or simply need a repair on your existing panel, Boulden Brothers is your source for quality electrical work!
+Whether you need a new panel installed, want an upgrade to a more powerful circuit system, or simply need a repair on your existing panel, Boulden Brothers are your source for quality electrical work!